 This investigation is ongoing, and there may very well be more developments.
 While it’s important to focus and continue to resist the Trump agenda simultaneously, we can also work now to protect the Mueller investigation as it unfolds.
 Here’s how:

 - All Americans need to be clear that we will not stand for this.
-Indivisible is teaming up with a coalition of groups to host emergency rallies in the event that Mueller is fired.
+Indivisible is teaming up with a coalition of groups to host emergency rallies in the event that Trump crosses a red line.
 We hope that this terrible event will not come to pass—but if it does, we will all need to stand firm and make it clear that no one is above the law.
 Sign up to host or attend a rally here.

 SAMPLE CALL SCRIPT

 Caller: Hi!
-I’m a constituent from [part of state] I’m calling to urge [MoC] to use every tool in the toolbox to prevent Trump from firing Special Counsel Mueller.
+I’m a constituent from [part of state] I’m calling to urge [MoC] to use every tool in the toolbox to prevent Trump from firing Special Counsel Mueller or otherwise impeding the investigation, such as by firing Rod Rosenstein.
 I’m concerned he may do that, launching a constitutional crisis.
 Will [MoC] speak out and tell the President that firing Mueller would be a red line he must not cross?

 Staffer: Thank you for your call.
 [MoC] is monitoring the various investigations closely and is letting them run their course.